BRIGHTON-ASUMANI/news/README.md

 ## __Author: BRIGHTON ASUMANI__

+### __HOW THE APPLICATION WORKS__
+1. The user to install the virtual environment.Our application has to be created inside our application please [plase read more on the environment](http://flask.pocoo.org/docs/1.0/installation/)
+2. We use pip or pip3 to install all the flask modules like eg ***pip install flask***
+3. if you want to push it on github please consider ignoring the virtual and python files e.g. virtual/ and \*pyc
+4. the application might have alot of erros while creating it:
+                * urllib error. this can be either your routing or your requests
+                * Bad Request 400
+                * 401 an authorized check on your api_key and secret key
+                * 404 file will not be found... so you check your routing
+                * 500 internal server error. check on your manage.py if it has a problem
+5. to run the application you can use python3.6 manage.py server or ./start
+    > ***python3.6 manage.py server*** you have to be exporting the secret key and the api_key each time you run this command. so since this can be hectic i prefer you copy the API_KEY and the SECRET_KEY to the ***start.sh*** file and also add  ***python3.6 manage.py server*** and use __./start.sh__.
+    > **You have to activate this by running the following command in CL __chmod a+x start.sh__**

 ### __DESCRIPTION__
 > News highlights is a simple flask  application that allows the
 > users to see top-headlines, everything and sources.